EmberSkyMedia/SFS_PicoSpace_Additional_Launch_Vehicles/README.md

 - Starliner Capsule, Heat Shield, and Service Module
 - Credesign Lunar Lander  (one part + Utilities Pack Items + Pegion Hawk Breeze Engine from Engines Pack)
 - Seek's Salamander Mars Lander (two parts + Utilities Pack Items + Might Owl Engine from Engines Pack)
+- Reusable 2nd Stage For Falcons with Petal Fairings

 My goal with these recreations is that they are 100% clickable so staging is not required (although very helpful, especially if you need to abort or detach boosters).